ZORO12347/AI-Video-and-Image-Generation-System/README.md

 ## 📌 Features

 - **Generate Images & Videos**: Input a text prompt, and the system will generate related images and videos.
-- **Motivational Content**: Perfect for creating personalized and motivational content.
+- **Personalized Content**: Perfect for creating personalized content.
 - **Content Storage**: The system stores generated images and videos for easy retrieval.
 - **Real-time Processing**: The app handles multiple requests efficiently and processes content in real-time.